 3.1 The Configuration Jumpers Illustrated

-Figure 3-1, below, shows the possible settings of the jumpers on the Mini Driver MPI Card's interface module.
+Figure 3-2, below, shows the possible settings of the Mini Driver Card's jumpers.
 Each jumper can be either on pegs 1 and 2, as shown at left, or on pegs 2 and 3, as shown at right.